Perimeter of the southern Feral Woods

 AVL-2: Of course I missed you.

-The visor in my helmet buzzed to life, information dancing across my eyes like ocean waves, as my ESCOM identified lifeforms around me: alien creatures with strange names and anatomies.
+The visor in my helmet buzzed to life, information dancing across my eyes like ocean waves as my ESCOM identified lifeforms around me: alien creatures with strange names and anatomies.

-SCOM: No hostiles detected.
+ESCOM: No hostiles detected.

 I sighed.